 A total of 20 NHL players and one long-time coach were born on Aug.
 25. The first was Harry Mummery in 1889.
 He played in 106 games for the Toronto Arenas, Quebec Bulldogs, Canadiens and Hamilton Tigers between 1917 and 1923.
 Although he was a defenseman by trade, he also made four appearances as a goaltender.
 The most recent was Tiro Pakarinen, born on Aug.
 25, 1991, who played 134 games for the Edmonton Oilers between 2015 and 2018.

-Defenseman Nick Schultz (38) played in the most games of this group.
-He dressed in 1,069 contests for the Minnesota Wild, Oilers, Columbus Blue Jackets and Flyers.
+Defenseman Nick Schultz (39) played in most games of this group.
+He dressed in 1,069 contests for the Minnesota Wild, Oilers, Columbus Blue Jackets, and Flyers.
 Pete Stemkowski (77) is the highest-scoring player with 206 goals, 349 assists and 555 points.

 Although he never played a game in the NHL, Jacques Demers was born in Montreal, on Aug.
 25, 1944.
 He coached 1,007 games in the NHL after spending 311 games behind the bench for three different teams in the World Hockey Association.